Generally speaking, courage is not about being fearless,

 “FEAR” (by Khalil Gibran) – “It is said that before entering the sea, a river trembles with fear.

 The river looks back at the path that has been travelled, from the peaks of the mountains, the long winding road crossing forests and villages.
 And in front, is the vast ocean – so vast, that to enter there seems nothing more than to disappear forever.
+But there is no other way.

 The river cannot go back.
 Nobody can go back.
 To go back it is impossible in existence.